-If you have additional questions about this guidance, please contact DOH at 1-877-PA-HEALTH (1-877-724-3258) or your local health department.
+This update replaces PA-HAN-597.
+Additions are written in red.
+If you have additional questions about this guidance, please contact DOH at 1-877-PA- HEALTH (1-877-724-3258) or your local health department.

 This guidance has been updated based on currently available information about COVID-19 and the current situation in Pennsylvania.
 It applies to all persons regardless of COVID-19 vaccination status, unless otherwise indicated.
-This HAN replaces PA-HAN-563, PA-HAN-554, PA-HAN-544, and PA-HAN-521.
+This HAN replaces PA-HAN-597 and applies to all U.S. settings where healthcare is delivered, including home health.
 If you have questions about this guidance, please contact DOH at 1-877-PA-HEALTH (1-877-724-3258) or your local health department.
 This guidance is not intended for non-healthcare settings (e.g., schools) OR for persons outside of healthcare settings.